Rushikatkar/Ecommerce/README.md

 ## Data Flow & Database Changes

+### User
+- After registered and user logged in we need to provide token for Authorization for some API's

 ### Shopping Cart:
 - When a user adds a product, it gets stored in the `ShoppingCart` table.
 - The `ShoppingCart` table is unique per user, allowing them to store items while they browse.